As a Perth local, I’m constantly amazed at the incredible pristine beauty of our West Australian coastline and the huge array of marine life.

 After introductions from the crew and safety demonstrations, it’s time to cast off and look for the star attraction of the day – the dolphins!

 While we were cruising, the crew assigned us into four coloured coded groups.
 Each group is assigned a crew member who leads the group with an aqua scooter in the water.

-How long it takes to find the dolphins varies from everyday.
+How long it takes to find the dolphins varies from day to day.